What is spirulina?

 Several surveys show that eating spirulina may have a positive impact on our health:

-Besides, there is evidence that spirulina could promote the antioxidant enzyme activity which prevents us from premature ageing.
+Besides, there is evidence that spirulina could promote the antioxidant enzyme activity which prevents us from premature aging.
 Antioxidants such as spirulina help combat cell and DNA damage which may lead to cancer, heart disease and lipoperoxidation.
 Lipoperoxidation is a process in which free radicals develop and lead to oxidative stress.
 Antioxidants inhibit the development of new free radicals and bind already existing free radicals.
 Due to its antioxidative effect, spirulina protects us from neurotoxins, and inflammation of the colon.

 Scientists expect a lot of this superfood: The blue-green algae could be used to treat cardiovascular diseases, chronic bronchitis, and harmed skeletal muscles due to oxidative stress.
 Plus, it may come to an increased application in fighting immunodeficiency and inflammation.

-Things certainly remain exciting but it is already clear that the positive effect of spirulina on our health combined with a well-balanced, plant-based nutrition cannot be denied.
+Things certainly remain exciting but it is already clear that the positive effect of spirulina on our health combined with well-balanced, plant-based nutrition cannot be denied.

 Did you ever try spirulina?
 Have you ever heard of it before?
 What is your personal experience?